Pierrette Herzberger-Fofana

-Pierrette Gabrielle Herzberger-Fofana (born 20 March 1949 in Bamako) is a German-Malian politician of Alliance 90/The Greens and member of the European Parliament.
+Pierrette Gabrielle Herzberger-Fofana (born 20 March 1949) is a German-Malian politician of Alliance 90/The Greens and member of the European Parliament.

 Early life and education

 Herzberger-Fofana grew up in Senegal.
 She graduated in Paris in German sociolinguistics and obtained a further degree from the University of Trier.
 She earned her doctorate at the University of Erlangen-Nuremberg with a dissertation that addressed women's literature in francophone sub-Saharan Africa.

 Political career

 In 2005, Herzberger-Fofana was first elected to the city council of Erlangen.
 She was one of the fifteen recipients of the 2009 Helene-Weber-Preis, which is awarded to women engaged in municipal politics.
 She is a board member of DaMigra, the umbrella organization of immigrant organizations.

 Herzberger-Fofana moved into the European Parliament on the 21st place in the European list of Alliance 90 / The Greens in the 2019 European elections in Germany 2019.
 She is currently Germany's only black MEP.

-Herzberger-Fofana currently serves on the Committee on Development.
+Herzberger-Fofana in the 2019-2024 legislature serves on the Committee on Development, holding one of four vice-chair positions.
 In addition to her committee assignments, Herzberger-Fofana is part of the Parliament's delegations for relations with the Pan-African Parliament and to the CARIFORUM-EU Parliamentary Committee.
 She also co-chairs the European Parliament Anti-Racism and Diversity Intergroup.